karan-jadhav/intensel-docs/docs/getdata.md

 slug: /getanalysis
 ---

-## Add Multiple Asset To Project
+## Get Hazard Data

-Using This API You Can Add Multiple Location To Get Analyzed And Added To Your Project In One Single API Call
+Using This API You Can get analysed hazard data for your selected locations of any specific Project

 Endpoint: